talk-to-the-duck/talk-to-the-duck.github.io/content/posts/how-to-evolve-application-cicd/index.md

 * verify the non-regression of the code through the execution of test

-Also we want the pipeline to be run on every commit to the develop and the ci branches (with prefix ci_).
+Also we want the pipeline to be run on every commit to the develop branch and the ci branches (with prefix ci_).
 We could add other kind of branches: feature(feat_), fixes (fix_), documentation (doc_)

 ### Implementation with CircleCI

 #### First connection

-CircleCI is a CICD platform which has a free proposal; To be able to use CircleCI we need to:
+CircleCI is a CICD platform which has a free plan;
+To be able to use CircleCI we need to:
 * Create an account